-- A. A Project Begins With the Following - 1.
-When the Applicant has determined: - a.
-What type of generation (induction, synchronous, or dc with inverter); - b.
-The generator rating (KVA, Voltage); - c.
-The amount of power to be delivered to the O&RU system; - d.
-The location of its facility. - 2.
-Then, O&RU will determine: - a.
-The location(s) where the Applicant's facility may be connected to the O&RU system; - b.
-The ability of O&RU's facilities to accept the additional input of power; - c.
-The modifications necessary to O&RU's facilities; - d.
-The requirements for voltage regulation and power factor control; - e.
+- 1. When the Applicant has determined: - a.
+What type of generation (induction, synchronous, or dc with inverter). - b.
+The generator rating.
+(KVA, Voltage) - c.
+The amount of power to be delivered to the O&RU system. - d.
+The location of his facility. - 2.
+Then, O&RU will determine: - The location(s) where the Applicant's facility may be connected to the O&RU system. - b.
+The ability of O&RU's facilities to accept the additional input of power. - c.
+The modifications necessary to O&RU's facilities.

+- d.
+The requirements for voltage regulation and power factor control. - e.
 The major interconnection equipment.

 These considerations may result in requirements other than the general requirements provided in this document.
-The Applicant is encouraged to discuss its project with O&RU at the earliest possible date.
+The Applicant is encouraged to discuss his project with O&RU at the earliest possible date.